-GENERAL APPEARANCE: Medium sized, strong, stocky rather than slim, rough haired.
+GENERAL APPEARANCE: Small, strong, stocky rather than slim, rough coated, elegant.
+A reduced image of the Schnauzer without the drawback of a dwarfed appearance.

 IMPORTANT PROPORTIONS:

 - Square build in which the height at the withers is nearly equal to the body length. - The length of the head (measured from the tip of the nose to the occiput) corresponds to half the length of the topline (measured from the withers to the set on of the tail).